 Ms Roebuck and her team provide support within school.
 They use this time for drop-in intervention sessions, which can be accessed by any students who may have had a crisis and need additional support for a short period of time or as a timetabled programme of bespoke support following a Boxall Profile to identify any emotional needs of students.

 The Alternative Curriculum Base

-The Alternative Curriculum Programme is delivered at Wath Comprehensive School / Barnsley town centre provision by school staff alongside other specialists from Visualisedit (Digital Media), Northern Regeneration (Construction), Leslie Francis (Hair and Beauty).
-Students will spend some time in the week at the specialist vocational centres in Barnsley with the rest of their learning accommodated in Wath Comprehensive School’s Alternative Curriculum Base.
+The Alternative Curriculum Programme is delivered at Wath Academy / Barnsley town centre provision by school staff alongside other specialists from Visualisedit (Digital Media), Northern Regeneration (Construction), Leslie Francis (Hair and Beauty).
+Students will spend some time in the week at the specialist vocational centres in Barnsley with the rest of their learning accommodated in Wath Academy’s Alternative Curriculum Base.

 The Alternative Curriculum programme helps students in danger of exclusion maintain their education by providing specialist student support, offering a range of accredited alternative learning opportunities and securing positive progression routes post 16.
 This programme offers another opportunity for the students to positively progress and achieve.

 Each student follows an individual learning programme.
 If the student attends regularly and focuses on their learning, the will get recognition for their work.
 Within the centre based at Wath Academy the students will study GCSE English, Maths, Science and ICT/Art.
 Pastoral care and support will be provided to all students.